eSaude Continuous Integration

 In order to promote good code quality, every time code is merged into master, we run through the continuous integration pipeline pictured above.

 We use Codacy for code quality analysis and a dashboard showing a summary of the current quality of our code can be found at https://www.codacy.com/app/esaude/esaude-esaude-emr-poc/dashboard.

 We use Travis CI as our continuous integration tool and the latest build result can always be found at https://travis-ci.org/esaude/esaude-emr-poc.

 The build will fail if any of the steps in the CI pipeline fails.

 Codacy code quality analysis is invoked when a PR is created or when a commit is made directly to master.
 Right now we are checking our code against the default Codacy code patterns, but when the community establishes its own coding style guidelines, we should configure Codacy to check against these guidelines.

-Once Travis detects that new code has been merged into the master branch, it begins the build and deploy pipeline execution by spinning up a Docker container, installing the specified version of node, and running:
+Once Travis detects that new code has been merged into the master branch, it begins the build and deploy pipeline execution by spinning up a Docker container, installing the , and running:

 This sets up the required eSaude EMR POC development environment.

 Once the development environment has been prepared, the tests are run by executing: